hpcaitech/CachedEmbedding/README.md

 ### Performance

 The DLRM performance on three datasets using ColossalAI version (this repo) and torchrec (with UVM) is shown as follows.
 The cache ratio of FreqAwareEmbedding is set as 1%.
-The evaluation is conducted on A100 (80GB memory) and AMD 7543 32-Core CPU (512GB memory).
+The evaluation is conducted on a single A100 (80GB memory) and AMD 7543 32-Core CPU (512GB memory).

 |            |   method   | AUROC over Test after 1 Epoch | Acc over test | Throughput | Time to Train 1 Epoch | GPU memory allocated (GB) | GPU memory reserved (GB) | CPU memory usage (GB) |
 |:----------:|:----------:|:-----------------------------:|:-------------:|:----------:|:---------------------:|:-------------------------:|:------------------------:|:---------------------:|